On this page

 Flush events

-Unset events are stored in a buffer and flushed (sent) on app close by default.
-Events are flushed based on which criteria is met first: eventUploadPeriodMillis or eventUploadThreshold.
+The SDK stores unsent events in a buffer and flushes (sends) them on app close by default.
+The SDK flushes events based on which criterion meets first: eventUploadPeriodMillis or eventUploadThreshold.

-You can disable flushing or configure the upload period of the event upload threshold.
+You can disable flushing or configure the upload period and the event upload threshold.

 The default upload period is 30 seconds.
 Input is in milliseconds.